-Birmingham City Women v Arsenal Women
+Birmingham shock WSL leaders Arsenal

 Post update

 Attempt missed.
-Lucy Quinn (Birmingham City Women) right footed shot from more than 35 yards misses to the left.
+Jordan Nobbs (Arsenal Women) right footed shot from outside the box is close, but misses to the right.
+Assisted by Katie McCabe.